Mizoram: Police seize Rs 6.17 crore meth, arrest two

 Aizawl: In a major drug haul, 47.5 kilograms of methamphetamine tablets worth Rs.
-6.17 crore were seized during an operation in Aizawl on Tuesday, police said in a statement.
+6.17 crore were seized during an operation in Aizawl on Tuesday, Mizoram police said in a statement.

 Two persons have been arrested for transporting the drug, which was believed to be smuggled from Myanmar, the statement said.